Fluid Typography

 tags, allowing them to scale correctly and maintain proper positioning relative to the font size.

-You can use the Fluid Type Scale Calculator to get the values for each breakpoint in the preview section (scroll down).
-In Webflow, the default breakpoints are: 1280px, 991px, 767px, and 479px.
+You can use the Fluid Type Scale Calculator to get the values for each breakpoint in the preview section (please scroll down).
+In Webflow, the breakpoints are: 1280px, 991px, 767px, and 479px.

-In S2, the fluid values have been applied directly to:
+In S2, the fluid values have been applied to the following classes via variables.
+Editing is super easy!

 Body